mehtamohit013/FedBase/README.md

     For simulation MATLAB R2021a has been used.
 Official release page can be found [here](https://in.mathworks.com/products/new_products/release2021a.html)

 *   ### Python Libraries
-    In order to ensure all the libraries are working correctly, we recommend either creating a virtual environment using v\pyenv (or any other virtual env tool)  or anaconda.
+    In order to ensure all the libraries are working correctly, we recommend either creating a virtual environment using Pyenv (or any other virtual env tool)  or anaconda.

     *   Using PIP and virtual environment